 Of course, you have more options on the Internet.
-And for both applies: also make yourself aware that articles, studies and books have a long “lifespan”, but the examples mentioned therein often quickly become obsolete.
+And for both applies: also make yourself aware that articles, studies and books have a long “lifespan”, but the examples mentioned in them often quickly become obsolete.
 So choose your examples carefully.

 Step 5: Formulate the introduction

 You may have wondered that you should begin immediately with the main body.
 This has the simple reason that you are usually much easier to write the introduction, if you know what comes after it.

 With the introduction, you lead to the topic, establish the “tonality” (thus determine the tone in which you formulate from now on) and make yourself comfortable with the reader.
 However, this only applies to longer contributions.
 The rule of thumb applies: the shorter an article, the sooner you should "get down to business".

 Step 6: Formulate the conclusion